privacy-scaling-explorations/pse.dev/articles/intmax-a-scalable-payment-l2-from-plasma-and-validity-proofs.md

 A transfer involves a sender and an aggregator communicating over a block proposal.
 Once the block proposal has been signed by the sender and posted onchain by the aggregator, the sender is able to update his balance proof and convince the receiver of the transaction's validity.

 1. Sender makes a transaction request to the aggregator. a.
 Generates a [transfer tree](https://github.com/InternetMaximalism/intmax2-zkp/blob/233a26eb1d8b2580f66136a95319ad99eb1f62f2/src/mock/client.rs#L183) TttransferT^{transfer}\_{t}Tttransfer​*b.
 Generates a [spent witness](https://github.com/InternetMaximalism/intmax2-zkp/blob/233a26eb1d8b2580f66136a95319ad99eb1f62f2/src/mock/client.rs#L189) *wtspentw^{spent}\_{t}wtspent​, used later on to prove a valid send operation. c.
-Generates a [spent proof](https://github.com/InternetMaximalism/intmax2-zkp/blob/233a26eb1d8b2580f66136a95319ad99eb1f62f2/src/mock/client.rs#L197) πtspent attestingstesting to the user's transaction validity. d.
+Generates a [spent proof](https://github.com/InternetMaximalism/intmax2-zkp/blob/233a26eb1d8b2580f66136a95319ad99eb1f62f2/src/mock/client.rs#L197) πtspent attesting to the user's transaction validity. d.
 [Sends a transaction request](https://github.com/InternetMaximalism/intmax2-zkp/blob/233a26eb1d8b2580f66136a95319ad99eb1f62f2/src/mock/client.rs#L203) (containing the nonce and the transfer tree root) to the aggregator.
 2. Aggregator builds block and sends transaction inclusion merkle proof πtinclusion to senders.
 3. Sender finalizes the transaction: a.
 Checks the transaction merkle inclusion proof πtinclusion* b.
 [BLS signs](https://github.com/InternetMaximalism/intmax2-zkp/blob/233a26eb1d8b2580f66136a95319ad99eb1f62f2/src/mock/client.rs#L285) the transaction merkle inclusion proof *πtinclusion c.
 Sends transaction data (πtspent,πtinclusion) to the transaction receiver
 4. Builder posts BproposalB^{proposal}Bproposal onchain along with [aggregated signatures](https://github.com/InternetMaximalism/intmax2-zkp/blob/233a26eb1d8b2580f66136a95319ad99eb1f62f2/src/mock/client.rs#L286) from senders